nathanbabcock/eyedropper.app/README.md

 # Eyedropper.app 💧

-> Pick colors from anywhere on your screen in Chromium-based browsers.
+> Pick colors from the screen in Chromium-based browsers.

 ## TODO